ScottLogic/blog/_posts/2024-05-15-could-cars-help-predict-the-weather.md

 Given the target is accurate observations at the granularity of 100s of metres it’s not practical to open the number of observatories this would require.
 The Met office have already opened their data stores to amateur weather stations in order to help fill in these gaps, and are actively looking into using [radar](https://deepmind.google/discover/blog/nowcasting-the-next-hour-of-rain/) from their observatories to build up this more localised picture for nowcasting.

-There’s also the idea of crowd sourced data; using disparate data sourced from a large collection of data points that is cheaper to obtain.
+Then there is the idea of crowd sourced data; using disparate data sourced from a large collection of (usually) public data points that is cheaper to obtain.

 Enter the humble car.